ConstanzaRassi/ConstanzaRassi/README.md

 ### I'm a software developer

 - 🎓 Graduated from National Technological University
-- 📚 Studying a Diploma in National University of Cordoba
+- 📚 Studying a DevOps Diploma in National University of Cordoba
-- 💪 I'm currently working as a back-end developer
 - 💻 You can see my projects in <a href="https://constanzarassi.com.ar/">**constanzarassi.com.ar**<a>
 - 📧 Feel free to contact me on **cotirassi@gmail.com**